repobee/repobee-junit4/docs/usage.rst

 Example use case
 ----------------
-Assume that we have a master repo called *fibonacci* with an assignment to implement a method that returns the n:th Fibonacci number.
-The master repo could then look like this:
+Assume that we have a template repo called *fibonacci* with an assignment to implement a method that returns the n:th Fibonacci number.
+The template repo could then look like this:

 .. code-block:: bash